neotel-at/peersync/README.md

         File filtering rules may be specified (see show)

     diff [FILTER1 FILTER2 ...]
-        Compore the file contents of changed file against peer.
+        Compare the file contents of changed file against peer.
 A local copy will be compared to a copy of the remote files using the diff command (default: diff -urw).
         File filtering rules may be specified (see show)